szorfein/dots/README.md

     $ chezmoi edit-config

 ## Apply
-`apply` will install all the dependencies and copy files to your $HOME.
+`apply` will install all the dependencies and add files to your $HOME.

     $ chezmoi -v apply